Marble Island: Failed expedition

 An expedition to find the Northwest Passage was led by James Knight of the Hudson's Bay Company and two ships under captains David Vaughan and George Berley.
 They were ship-wrecked nearby and took refuge on the island.
 Despite assistance by the local Inuit, they had all died of starvation and disease, especially scurvy, by 1722 at the latest.
 In 1769, their remains were finally discovered by Samuel Hearne.

 Whaling

-Between 1870 and 1887, Marble Island was a popular site for whaleships, but by 1890 was abandoned: few whales could be found nearby, and ice conditions grew treacherous.
-Before it was abandoned, the whaleship Orray Taft sank nearby: her men occupy several graves on the island.
+Between 1870 and 1887, Marble Island was a popular site for whaling ships, but by 1890 was abandoned: few whales could be found nearby, and ice conditions grew treacherous.
+Before it was abandoned, the whaling ship Orray Taft sank nearby: her men occupy several graves on the island.
 This was a major factor in the creation of the island's nickname, Deadman's Island.

 Sacred site

-Currently, it is a sacred site of the Inuit: modern visitors are expected to crawl ashore, or die exactly a year later.
+Currently, it is a sacred site to Inuit and modern visitors are expected to crawl ashore, or die exactly a year later.

+Access

+Under the Nunavut Land Claims Agreement, the Kivalliq Inuit Association maintains exclusive possession of Marble Island.
+Public access for non-Inuit beneficiary to this island is restricted and will require a permit from the Kivalliq Inuit Association to access.